 The Historical Way

-On the other hand, the historical path snakes through very old villages and small rural towns, lush forests, hilltops, valleys and rivers flanked by beautiful green fields.
+On the other hand, the Historical Way snakes through very old villages and small rural towns, lush forests, hilltops, valleys and rivers flanked by beautiful green fields.
 The countryside hides its treasures and a lot of history, which is a joy to discover as you walk by.
 The full path comprises 12 stages, with a total of 230km, which means you can literally start walking in Santiago do Cacém and go all the way down to Cabo São Vicente, the southwesternmost point of Portugal.

 There are loads of beaches worth a visit on the coast of the natural park.
 The wild surrounding vegetation and curvy dunes shaped by the wind set the perfect scenario to sit back and relax.
-Some of them have very long stretches of sand, while others are smaller and harder to access too.
+Some of them have very long stretches of sand, while others are smaller and harder to access to.
 The geological heritage is notorious in the area and in many beaches you can stare at the ancient rocks being shaped by the tireless ocean.

 The rocky seas create perfect conditions for surfing and you can see many schools, hostels and campsites specially for that purpose.
 When it’s too windy and the waves are broken, windsurf and kitesurf are also good options!